 TAP's initial capacity of 10 billion cubic metres (bcm) of gas per year is equivalent to the energy consumption of approximately seven million households in Europe.
 In Greece, the pipeline (48" diameter) will be approximately 550 km in length, starting at Kipoi and finishing at the Greek border with Albania, south-west of Leropigi.
 The Greek section will include one compressor station near Kipoi and 22 block valve stations.
 The pipeline in Albania will be approximately 215 km long (48" in diameter), starting at Bilisht Qender in the Korca region, on the border with Greece and having its landfall site located 17 km north-west of Fier (approximately 400 metres inland from the shoreline).
 A compressor station and a metering station will be built near Fier, and near Bilisht, respectively as well as 8 block valve stations.
 TAP's route will then cross the Adriatic Sea (36" diameter) for approximately 105 km along the seabed to the Italian coast.
 The offshore pipeline through Italian territorial waters will be about 25 km long.
 The pipeline comes ashore in southern Italy via a microtunnel under the beach, near the town of San Foca.
 TAP terminates at the Pipeline Receiving Terminal (PRT), 8.2 km inshore where the gas pipeline is tied into the Snam Rete Gas (SRG).The PRT will house the supervisory control centre of TAP.
 It will occupy a 12-hectare plot of land and has been designed to integrate with the surrounding landscape with limited visual impact.
 The tie-in point with the Snam Rete Gas system will be at the fence of the TAP facility.
 In the future, the addition of two extra compressor stations could double throughput or the overall system to more than 20 bcm as additional energy supplies come on stream in the wider Caspian region.
 The pipeline will also have the so-called 'physical reverse flow' feature, allowing gas from Italy to be diverted to South East Europe if energy supplies are disrupted or more pipeline capacity is required to bring additional gas into the region.

-In order to commence construction, TAP first needed to secure access to land along its proposed route so that the pipeline and its associated infrastructure could be built and operated.
-In total, the project will affect approximately 19,060 plots of land: 10,170 in Greece, 8,700 in Albania and 190 in Italy (represented by approximately 45,000 land owners and users).
-However due to careful route planning, the project will not result in any physical resettlement.
-A Guide to Land Easement and Acquisition and a Livelihood Restoration Plan have been prepared for each country outlining the nature and magnitude of land acquisition and the entitlement framework to compensation and livelihood assistance.
+In order to begin construction, TAP first needed to secure access to land along its proposed route so that the pipeline and its associated infrastructure could be built and operated.
+In total, the Project will affect approximately 20,900 plots of land: 10,200 in Greece, 10,500 in Albania and about 200 in Italy (represented by approximately 45,000 land owners and users).
+However due to careful route planning, the Project will not result in any physical resettlement.
+A Guide to Land Easement and Acquisition (“LEA”) and a Livelihood Restoration Plan have been prepared for each country outlining the nature and magnitude of land acquisition and the entitlement framework to compensation and livelihood assistance.
+TAP’s LEA process is based on the principle of providing compensation for land, assets and restrictions on land use at full replacement cost.
+TAP has also recently committed to undertake an independent review of its compensation methodologies and rates as well as appointing an Independent Environmental and Social Monitoring Group (“IEMG”) in each country to ensure overall conformance with Lender/project commitments relating to social impact management, stakeholder engagement, grievance management, livelihood restoration and compensation.

-To mitigate the project related environmental and social impacts, the Company developed a Health, Safety and Environment (HSE) Policy in accordance with industry best practices.
-This is further supported by a robust Environmental, Social and Cultural Heritage Management System (ESCHMS), which is aligned with the requirements of ISO14001:2015, the International Organisation for Standardisation`s specification, and Environmental and Social Management Plans (ESMPs) implemented at the project level by TAP (Environmental and Social Implementation Plans) and its Contractors (Contractor Control Plans).
-These are further supported by additional management documents including Route Environmental & Social Impact Registers and the Company's Social & Environmental Investment commitments.
+To mitigate Project-related environmental and social impacts, the Company has developed a Health, Safety and Environment (“HSE”) Policy in accordance with GIP.
+This is further supported by a robust Environmental, Social and Cultural Heritage Management System (“ESCHMS”), which is aligned with the requirements of ISO14001:2015.
+The ESCHMS and Environmental and Social Management Plans (“ESMPs”) are implemented at the project level by TAP through Environmental and Social Implementation Plans and by its Contractors through Contractor Control Plans.
+These are further supported by additional management documents including Route Environmental & Social Impact Registers and the Company's Social & Environmental Investment programme commitments.
+TAP has also developed a Stakeholder Engagement Plan including a comprehensive grievance mechanism in accordance with the Bank’s PR2 and 10.

-Implementation of these environmental and social commitments and safeguards has been closely monitored by the Anchor Lenders and IESC, with site visits to all three countries being conducted in 2016 and 2017.
-Results of the IESC monitoring reports from 2017 onwards will be publicly disclosed on the Company's website.
+Implementation of these environmental and social commitments and safeguards has been closely monitored by the Anchor Lenders and IESC, with site visits to all three countries (on an approx. a quarterly basis) by ESD staff in 2016, 2017 and 2018.
+Results of the IESC monitoring reports from 2017 onwards have been summarised and are publicly disclosed on the Company's website.

 Company Contact Information